 George Hall is a two-story brick dormitory constructed for male students in 1947.
-Now used as visiting quarters.
+Now used as visitors quarters.

 Jackson Hall is a two-story brick building constructed in 1915 which houses the offices of institutional relations.

-Stone Hall is a two-story brick dormitory constructed for male student in 1915.
+Stone Hall is a two-story brick dormitory constructed for male students in 1915, and now houses campus security and housing offices.

 Huff Hall is a two-story brick dormitory constructed in 1911 which houses the learning resources laboratory on the bottom floor.

 Moran Hall is a two-story brick dormitory constructed for female students in 1970.
 This modern dormitory will house 96 female students.